AlexandreDidion/AlexandreDidion/README.md

 I'm Alex, an enthusiastic **Junior Dev** (and reformed IT Recruiter)

-Still quite new to this but I'm *loving* it

 Right now sharpening my **Ruby on Rails** and **Javascript** skills

 ## Who's this? ##